cbb106018-stmail/CC-109-2/README.md

 	curl -X POST -H "Content-Type: application/json" -d '{"username": "username", "password": "password"}' http://35.194.201.93/create_user

 ## Docker Compose

+### Alias
+I set up the alias for my machine, edit your shell setting like `~/.bashrc` or `~/.zshrc`.

+	alias compose='docker-compose'

+Also, I use alias for `docker-compose -f` to build specific setting for development environment.

 ### Start-up
 Argument `-d` means run as daemon / detach mode.

+Another argument `-f` with setting file behind can define what compose setting you use, and this MUST put in front of `up` or `start`.

 	docker-compose up -d

+	docker-compose start -d

+If you used `docker-compose up` to build and stop with `docker-compose stop` last time, you can `start` container next you start it.

 ### Shut-down

+	docker-compose stop

 	docker-compose down

+Using `down` to stop and delete container, adding `-v` behind will delete volume at the same time.

 ### Rebuild
 Rebuild after editing docker-compose.yml or Dockerfile.